hkrish28/image-manipulator/README.md

 <h3>How to run</h3>
 <ul>
 <p>The program is run using the ProgramRunner class.
-This class can be run without any arguments which will Once run, input any of the valid command for the operations on your images.
+This class can be run without any arguments which once run, will prompt user to input any of the valid command for the operations on images.
-To run the example script provided, once the program runner is running, input "run resources/script.txt" in the command line and after the execution of the script, type "exit" to stop the program.</p></ul>
+To run the example script provided in this way, once the program runner is running, input "run resources/script.txt" in the command line and after the execution of the script, type "exit" to stop the program.</p>
+<p>The class can also be provided a command line argument specifying the script file that contains the commands to be run.
+For that use the command line arguments '-f <i>filename</i>'.
+To run the example script provided this way,
+run the ProgramRunner class with '-f resources/script.txt' as command line argument.
+</p></ul>

 <h3>Supported commands</h3>